Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Crossing map

 \subsubsection{Remarks}

 This result is valid for any normalized \bb{}, not necessary filled.
 However, in order to have pictures in mind and because it corresponds to our setting, let us describe the crossing map for a filled \bb{}.
-The boundary lamination $\cL$ is filling hence the connected components of $\Pin \ssm \cL^\iin$ and $\Pout \cL^\out$ are \emph{strips}, i.e. topological disks whose accessible boundary is formed by two non-compact leaves asymptotic to each other at both end (Definition~\ref{def: strip and filling lam}).
+The boundary lamination $\cL$ is filling hence the connected components of $\Pin \ssm \cL^\iin$ and $\Pout \cL^\out$ are \emph{strips}, i.e., topological disks whose accessible boundary is formed by two non-compact leaves asymptotic to each other at both end (Definition~\ref{def: strip and filling lam}).
 The map $\foutin{}$ maps a strip $B^s \subset \Pin$ to a strip $B^u = \foutin (B^s) \subset \Pout{}$ (Figure~\ref{fig: crossing map strip to strip}).

-If $B^s$ is a strip of $\Pin$, there are two possible cases for each end of $B^s$ : \begin{enumerate} \item Either the given end of $B^s$ accumulate on a compact leaf of $\cL^\iin$ in $\Pin$ \item Either the given end of $B$ accumulates on a component of $\partial \Pin$, in other words a periodic orbit $\cO_i \in \cO_*$ for the flow of $X$. \end{enumerate} Let $\cW^\iin_\lambda$ be the neighborhood given by Proposition~\ref{prop: crossing map}.
+If $B^s$ is a strip of $\Pin$, there are two possible cases for each end of $B^s$: \begin{enumerate} \item either the given end of $B^s$ accumulates on a compact leaf of $\cL^\iin$ in $\Pin$, or \item the given end of $B$ accumulates on a component of $\partial \Pin$, in other words a periodic orbit $\cO_i \in \cO_*$ for the flow of $X$. \end{enumerate}